heyglen/heyglen.github.io/_posts/2015-12-03-offline-python.md

 title: Install Python: no sudo, no internet
 ---

-# Install Python: no sudo, no internet
+# Install Python no sudo no internet

 ## Versions